Test Optional FAQ

 Who is eligible?

-Any student who is enrolled in a public or private high school within the United States and who has completed a college preparatory high school curriculum which includes:
+Any student who has attended a school within the United States and has completed a college preparatory high school curriculum which includes:

 - 4 years of English